When to visit the vet?

 Most cats infected with Feline Spumavirus show no visible symptoms.
 This asymptomatic nature of the infection is a main reason why it is often overlooked.
 However, the absence of symptoms does not mean that the virus has no biological effects.
 It could cause more subtle changes in the immune system or cell biology.

-In rare cases, mild symptoms may occur, which are non-specific and can easily be confused with other diseases.
-These include symptoms such as mild Fever, general lethargy, or minor changes in blood count, which are often not directly associated with the viral infection.
+In rare cases, mild symptoms might occur, but these are non-specific and can easily be confused with other diseases.
+These include symptoms such as mild fever, general lethargy, or minor changes in blood count, which are often not directly linked to the viral infection.

 Diagnosis

-Another approach to diagnosis is the Polymerase Chain Reaction (PCR), which can detect genetic material of the virus in blood or tissue.
+Another approach to diagnosis is polymerase chain reaction (PCR), which can detect genetic material of the virus in blood or tissue.
 The PCR method is very specific and can detect the presence of the virus even in asymptomatic animals.

 Since the infection is often asymptomatic, it is usually only diagnosed in the context of research studies or when there is a specific suspicion of a retrovirus infection.